isomerpages/nlb-biblioasia/_jan-to-mar-2022/Mother Island: Finding Singapore's Past in Pulau Lingga.md

 The cuisine of Lingga features rustic Malay dishes, some of which can hardly be found in Singapore today.
 For example, accompanying the classic *asam pedas ikan pari*, a spicy stingray stew, is a fried griddle cake of sago flour known as *lempeng sagu*.
 Replacing rice as the meal’s staple, *lempeng sagu* harks back to earlier times in the Malay world when rice was a luxury available only to elites, and the main source of carbohydrates was the humble sago.
 Indeed, to partake in sago is to taste the natural ecology of Lingga itself – an island of swamps and marshy floodplains – where sago palms proliferate in abundance and sago factories, using age-old extraction methods, still operate on the banks of these palm-lined wetlands.

+<div style="background-color: white;">A sago extraction and processing plant in Daik.
+The finished product – finely ground sago flour – is shipped off to Sumatran towns like Jambi. <i>Courtesy of Marcus Ng.</i></div>

 #### **Mother Island**